It’s time you faced it, if you haven’t already.

 Relevant Professional Associations

 Hobnob with other subject matter experts and thought leaders.
-Join committees and communicate through their e-lists.
-Write articles within your areas of expertise for their newsletters and Websites.
+Join committees.
+Write articles within your areas of expertise for their newsletters and websites.
 Mentor a new member and/or less experienced professional.

 People at Work